JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 **Rate Limits**: Rate limiting is enforced per account at 30 query requests per minute with bursts up to 30 requests.
 A `429` HTTP response code indicates the limit has been reached.
-The API does not currently return any rate limite headers.
+The API does not currently return any rate limit headers.

 An experimental [node.js client and CLI][1] can be found on Github.